How to save the outsourced app development cost and establish quality guarantees in advance

 1. Ensure there is a Money Back Guarantee in place

-Ensuring that you have a money back guarantee in place is super important.
+Ensuring that you have a money-back guarantee in place is super important.
 If you are not satisfied with the quality of the work, it is not fair for you to have to pay for it.
 Make sure you have a relevant clause, covering this risk in the contract.

-2. Trial phases & Account Management
+2. Trial phases & account management

 If you are not that experienced with delivering software projects, but your management team decided to outsource android app development to either nearshore or offshore software company, it makes sense to hire a client-side project manager to manage risks on an ongoing basis.
 Within the YouTeam model, you are assigned an Account Manager who makes sure that communication, performance and financial aspects of the project are taken care of.
 The account manager is a third party and is hence impractical to make sure projects are done in a consistent way.

-3. Key the code on the client side
+3. Key the code on the client-side

 Another basic and essential step is to set up your own client-side repository to take custody of the code immediately, which prevents the Software Development company from not transferring you the code in the case of disagreement.
-It also ensures that you are not obligated to pay for a poor quality code.
+It also ensures that you are not obligated to pay for poor quality code.

 4. Avoid paying out large lump sums early on